mcgillij/amdfan/README.md

 - `frequency` (default `5`): how often (in seconds) we wait between updates
 - `cards` (required): a list of card names (from `/sys/class/drm`) which we want to control.

 Note!
 You can send a **SIGHUP** signal to the daemon to request a reload of the config without restarting the whole service.
+Additionally, if you're using a pidfile, you can send a signal to reload the config with `amdfan daemon --signal=reload`

 # Install